-This study found that underage male college students who used marijuana in the past 28 days had a high prevalence of driving after marijuana use and riding with a marijuanausing driver.
-This was more than double the prevalence of driving or riding after alcohol use among current alcohol users.
-Our findings were consistent with those of other studies demonstrating that for alcohol, the behaviors of driving after substance use and riding with friends who have been using are strongly associated.32 Driving after drinking also increased the risk of driving after marijuana use.
-An older age at first marijuana use was associated with a 20% reduction in the risk of driving after marijuana use for each year increment in the age at first use.
+This study found that underage male college students who used marijuana in the past 28 days had a high prevalence of driving after marijuana use and riding with a marijuana-using driver.
+This was more than double the prevalence of driving or riding after alcohol-use among current alcohol users.
+Our findings were consistent with other studies demonstrating that for alcohol, the behaviors of driving after substance use and riding with friends who have been using are strongly associated.32 Driving after drinking also increased the risk of driving after marijuana use.
+An older age of first marijuana use was associated with a 20% reduction in the risk of driving after marijuana for each year increment in the age of first use.
 As expected, a higher percentage of the respondent's friends reported to be using marijuana indicated an increased risk of riding with a marijuana-using driver.

-Our finding that using only marijuana increased the risk of substance-impaired driving is logically consistent with other studies indicating that driving after marijuana use is perceived as safer than driving after alcohol use23 and done more frequently.^{33,34} Our data also suggest that, similar to many risk behaviors, peers have a strong role in influencing behavior related to driving after substance use; individuals who rode with a marijuana-using driver were more than 5 times more likely to drive after marijuana use.
+Our finding that using only marijuana increased the risk of substance impaired driving is logically consistent with other studies indicating that driving after marijuana use is perceived as safer than driving after alcohol use23 and done more frequently.^{33,34} Our data also suggest that, similar to many risk behaviors, peers have a strong role in influencing behavior related to driving after substance use; individuals who rode with a marijuana-using driver were over 5 times more likely to drive after marijuana use.

-It could be beneficial to have effective strategies to combat the myth that driving after marijuana use is safe and change social norms toward having a safe ride home not only for alcohol use but for any substance use episode.
-The CRAFFT screening tool, named for the first letters of key words in the 6 screening questions (Car, Relax, Alone, Forget, Friends, Trouble), is a validated instrument that can help pediatric providers identify patients who might benefit from counseling about the risk of marijuana-impaired driving.35 Further research will be needed to understand whether such counseling is effective.
+It could be beneficial to have effective strategies to combat the myth that driving after marijuana use is safe and change social norms towards having a safe ride home not only for alcohol use, but for any substance use episode.
+The CRAFFT screening tool, named for the first letters of key words in the 6 screening questions (Car, Relax, Alone, Forget, Friends, Trouble), is a validated instrument that can help pediatric providers identify patients who might benefit from counseling about the risk of marijuana-impaired driving.
+The research will be needed to understand whether such counseling is effective.
 In the changing policy environment surrounding marijuana, it will be important to continue to follow the trends both in arrests and self-reports, particularly among adolescent populations whose driving skills are still being developed.

 Our study had limitations.
-Study participants were not different from refusers for the variables we could measure, but unmeasured differences could bias the results.
+Study participants were not different from refusers on the variables we could measure, but unmeasured differences could bias the results.
 The response rate of 52.8% is not unusual for studies of college students.
-Although the sample is representative of the colleges from which the data were drawn, it is not representative of all colleges.
-The small number of nonwhite students in our sample may mean
+Although the sample is representative of the colleges from which the data was drawn, it is not representative of all colleges.
+The small number of nonwhite students in our sample may mean that the risks identified in this study may not representative of all college populations.